stjimreal/vscode_rust_extension_issue_862/README.md

 `Uncomment` the last line.

-> You can try the issue in any `Crates` or  as you like.
+> You can try the issue in whether a binary or a lib-`Crates` as you like.